-13.5.1 Health Risks from the Energy System

-There is no available combined measure of the risks posed by all harmful energy emissions or waste, and also by energy-related public health and safety incidents.
+13.5.1 Health Risks from the Energy System There is no available composite measure of the risks posed by all harmful energy-related emissions, and waste together with public health and safety incidents.

 Dimension 14: Waste

 Goal

 We want a system that provides the goods and services we need, and that minimizes the production and accumulation of waste.
 A sustainable system will reuse and recycle as much of the waste stream as possible.
 The system must also ensure that all hazardous waste is safely disposed of, and that no particular populations of people are unfairly burdened with exposure to waste hazards or with cumulative impacts.